Bioinformatics and Biostatistics: Analysis of Biological Data

 IA studies can also be applied to modeling antibody-antigen interaction domains, in order to minimize developmental steps in animals or by phage display.

-Many researchers or physicians may conduct bioinformatics and biostatistics studies on an ad hoc basis, or over the duration of research or clinical projects.
+Many researchers or physicians may conduct bioinformatics and biostatistics studies on an ad hoc basis or over the duration of research or clinical projects.

 Specialist companies and CROs